If your travel style is close to this, the route is easier to make smooth.

 Sample Route

-Beijing Xi'an Shanghai route frame
+Beijing Xi'an Shanghai route inspiration

 - Day 1-3Beijing: palace area, hutongs, Great Wall